marcosalvalaggio/websocket-todo/README.md

 sudo reboot
 ```

-after the reboot you can check the status of the service with the command:
+After the reboot, you can check the status of the service with the command:

 ```console
 sudo systemctl status teose.service
 ```

-you have to see the service "enable".
+You have to check if the service is "enabled."